 Is your sound collection not listed / not on the map?

-Staff at sound archives or individuals who own private collections are responsible for completing and updating their own entries.
+Staff at sound archives or individuals who own private audio collections are encouraged to complete and update their own entries.
 This service is provided for free, and you do not need to be a BISA member to add a Directory entry.
 It takes just a few minutes via a simple online form to see your archive featured in the Directory.
 The location of your collection is mapped automatically.

 You may add your information to this Directory directly.
 You need to be logged into this website to create a new entry yourself.
 If you do not have a login account on this site, first apply by selecting the Create New Account link on the Login page.
 You will be sent an email with a user name and password allowing you to log in to the site.
 You may then return to this page and add your entry.